Codecademy/EventHub/README.md

 `com.codecademy.evenhub.EventHub` can be thought of as a facade to the key components of `UserStorage`, `EventStorage`, `ShardedEventIndex`, `DatedEventIndex`, `UserEventIndex` and `PropertiesIndex`.

 For `UserStorage` and `EventStorage`, at the lowest level, we implemented `Journal{User,Event}Storage` backed by [HawtJournal](https://github.com/fusesource/hawtjournal/) to store underlying records reliably.
-In addition, when clients is quering records which cannot be filtered by the supported indices, the server will loop through all tne potential hits, look up the properties from the `Journal` and then filter.
+In addition, when clients is quering records which cannot be filtered by the supported indices, the server will loop through all the potential hits, look up the properties from the `Journal` and then filter.
 For better performance, there are also decorators for each storage like `Cached{User,Event}Storage` to support caching and `BloomFiltered{User,Event}Storage` to support fast rejection for filters like `ExactMatch`.
 Please also beware that each `Storage` maintains a monotonically increasing counter as the internal id generator for each event and user received.

-To make the funnel and corhot queries fast, `EventHub` also maintains three indices, `ShardedEventIndex`, `UserEventIndex`, and `DatedEventIndex` behind the scene. `DatedEventIndex` simply tracks the mapping from a given date, the id of the first event received in that day. `ShardedEventIndex` can be thought of as sorted event ids sharded by event type. `UserEventIndex` can be thought of as sorted event ids sharded by users.
+To make the funnel and cohort queries fast, `EventHub` also maintains three indices, `ShardedEventIndex`, `UserEventIndex`, and `DatedEventIndex` behind the scene. `DatedEventIndex` simply tracks the mapping from a given date, the id of the first event received in that day. `ShardedEventIndex` can be thought of as sorted event ids sharded by event type. `UserEventIndex` can be thought of as sorted event ids sharded by users.

 Lastly, `EventHub` maintains a `PropertiesIndex` backed by [LevelDB Jni](https://github.com/fusesource/leveldbjni) to track what properties keys are available for a given event type and what properties values are available for a given event type and a property key.